Clone me on GitHub

 Learn Here, Apply Everywhere

-You do not need to use Plan 9.
-Understanding one small elegant OS gives deep intuition about Linux, macOS, and even Windows.
-Many Plan 9 ideas are already everywhere: UTF-8 was invented by Thompson and Pike for Plan 9, /proc comes from Plan 9, Linux namespaces (the basis of Docker and containers) come from Plan 9, the Go language was created by Pike and Thompson with goroutines inspired by Plan 9's libthread, and the 9P protocol is used in WSL2.
+Moreover, many Plan 9 ideas are already everywhere: UTF-8 was invented by Thompson and Pike for Plan 9, /proc comes from Plan 9, Linux namespaces (the basis of Docker and containers) come from Plan 9, the Go language was created by Pike and Thompson with goroutines inspired by Plan 9's libthread, and the 9P protocol is used in WSL2.

 Software Architecture